The Complete Hen Party Games, Accessories & Survival Guide

 Part 4: Accessories & Goodie Bags

-Sashes & L-Plates: Essential for identifying the Bride and the squad in crowded bars.
+Sashes & L-Plates: The hen party classic, these are essential for identifying the Bride and the squad in crowded bars – which everyone will be grateful for!

-Goodie Bags: A thoughtful touch for the MOH.
-Include the hotel address, a local taxi number, glitter drops for drinks, and blister plasters.
+Goodie Bags: Absolutely non-essential, but always a thoughtful touch by the MOH, goodie bags can contain anything you want – just a few examples of good things to include are the hotel address, a local taxi number, glitter drops for drinks, and blister plasters.

 Part 5: Hen Party Games & Challenges

-Never Have I Ever: A classic way to uncover the group's secrets (use with caution if family is present!).
+Never Have I Ever: A classic way to uncover the group's secrets (use with caution if either the brides or the grooms family is present!).

-The Scavenger Hunt: Pairs compete to find items like a stranger's business card or a selfie with a bouncer.
+The Scavenger Hunt: The girls split into pairs and compete to find pre-set items.
+Popular options include a stranger's business card, a coin with the bride’s year of birth on it or taking a selfie with a bouncer.

 Part 6: Pre-Drink Cocktail Recipes